coreos/docs/os/quickstart.md

 ## Container management with Docker

 The second building block, **Docker** ([docs][docker-docs]), is where your applications and code run.
-It is installed on each CoreOS machine.
+It is installed on each Container Linux machine.
 You should make each of your services (web server, caching, database) into a container and connect them together by reading and writing to etcd.
 You can quickly try out a minimal busybox container in two different ways:

 Run a command in the container and then stop it: